debomatic/debomatic/docs/configuration.rst

 debomatic section
 .................

-These options are mandatory, Deb-o-Matic refuses to start if one of these options is missing from the configuration file.
+This section is mandatory, Deb-o-Matic refuses to start if one of these options is missing from the configuration file.
 Also, Deb-o-Matic needs to be restarted to pick any change to one of these options.